software-students-spring2025/2-web-app-making-this-work/README.md

 6. Open a Terminal window on your machine and navigate to the directory where you would like to house the project's codebase.
 7. Type `clone https://github.com/software-students-spring2025/2-web-app-making-this-work.git`.
 8. Navigate into the newly cloned folder using CD.

-9. Place your credentials in the .env file.
+### Installing MongoDB locally

+9. No .env file is needed.
+We will be hosting the DB locally.
+Ensure you have MongoDB installed locally.
+The instructions for that can be found [here](https://www.mongodb.com/docs/manual/installation/#mongodb-installation-tutorials).
+Select the manual for your appropriate operating system.
+10. Once it is installed, run `brew services start mongodb-community@8.0`, replacing 8.0 with whichever version you installed.
+By default, as of 2025-03-05, it will be 8.0 and you do not have to change any part of the command.

+### Setting up the Python environment & DB-state

-10. Using Python, create a virtual environment with `python -m venv environment_name`
+11. Using Python, create a virtual environment with `python -m venv environment_name`.
-11. Enter that environment with the commant `source environment_name/bin/activate`
+12. Enter that environment with the commant `source environment_name/bin/activate`.
-12. Once inside the environment, run `pip install flask flask-login pymongo werkzeug python-dotenv` to install all non-default dependencies.
+13. Once inside the environment, run `pip install flask flask-login pymongo werkzeug python-dotenv` to install all non-default dependencies.
+14. Run `python CreateDB.py`.
+This will create & initialize the database locally.
+If you run into issues, it may be because your machine is already hosting something on port 27017.
+In that case, end whatever process is doing that.

+### Running the web-app

-13. Now, run app.py.
+15. Now, run `flask run`.
-4. Browse to the web app at the link 127.0.0.1:5000.
+16. Browse to the web app at the link https://127.0.0.1:5000.

-*Note!* Your IP Address MUST BE WHITELISTED on the MongoDB in order to access it.

 ## Task boards